composio-community/claude-code-as-openclaw/README.md

-# OpenClaudeClaw Gateway
+# OpenClaudeClaw

-A persistent daemon that turns Claude Code into a multi-platform AI agent you can message from anywhere.
-Telegram, WhatsApp, Discord, Slack — talk to Claude Code like you'd talk to a person.
+An open-source OpenClaw alternative powered by Claude Code.

-Full tool use, memory, MCP, cron jobs — everything Claude Code can do, but accessible from your phone.
+Use Claude Code as your AI agent across Telegram, WhatsApp, Discord, and Slack.

 ## Quick Start